arun-gupta/arun-gupta.github.io/update-eks-cluster/readme.md

 # Update EKS cluster

 These instructions explain how to update an Amazon EKS cluster created using [eksctl](https://eksctl.io).
-[Updating an Amazon EKS Cluster Kubernetes Version](https://docs.aws.amazon.com/eks/latest/userguide/update-cluster.html) provide detailed instructions.
+Complete detailed instructions are available at [Updating an Amazon EKS Cluster Kubernetes Version](https://docs.aws.amazon.com/eks/latest/userguide/update-cluster.html).

 Read Kubernetes [version skew policy](https://kubernetes.io/docs/setup/release/version-skew-policy/) to learn about how much variance is allowed between control plane and data plane.
 These instructions will update an EKS 1.11 cluster to 1.12 cluster.